Place the car on a level surface.

-After turning off the engine when it is warm, wait at least five minutes for all the oil to drain into the oil pan.
-It is best to check before starting when the engine is still cold.
+After turning off the engine when it is warm, you should wait at least five minutes for all the oil to drain into the oil pan.
+It is better to check before starting it when the engine is still cold.

-Pull out the oil dipstick (with a hot engine, be careful, closely spaced coolant hoses are very hot), wipe the dipstick with a clean, lint-free cloth or paper towel.
-Insert again until it stops, wait a bit and pull it out again.
+Pull out the oil dipstick (when the engine is hot, care should be taken as nearby coolant hoses are very hot), wipe the dipstick with a clean, thread-free cloth or paper towel.
+Insert it all the way again, wait a bit, and pull it out again.

 Use the dipstick to determine the oil level, which should be between the two marks.